 The School's Faculty Search Committee considers applications in light of a specific faculty opportunity.
 All applicants should reference the faculty opportunity (listed below) that she/he is interested in pursuing in their letter of interest.

 The Duke University School of Nursing invites applications from doctorally-prepared candidates for a full-time faculty position with primary teaching responsibilities within the School’s Accelerated Bachelors of Science (ABSN) and Master of Science in Nursing (MSN) programs.
 Well-qualified candidates should have expertise in Adult Health, including the ability to teach pathophysiology and health assessment and care of adults in the acute care setting/medical surgical nursing, be clinically experienced and demonstrate a commitment to teaching.
-Primary teaching responsibilities will include pathophysiology in both programs in addition to acute care clinical management.
+Primary teaching responsibilities include physical assessment and pathophysiology in both programs in addition to clinical management.
 The delivery of the ABSN curriculum is via face-to face on-campus courses and the MSN program is offered in a distance-based format with intensive on-campus sessions.
 Candidates will have a minimum of one year of experience as a clinical nurse.
 Background in Adult Health is required.
 A minimum of two years of experience teaching is desired.
 Desirable candidates will also show evidence of a developing program of scholarship and dissemination.
 Faculty appointment for this position will be made at the Assistant or Associate Professor level on Track II (a non-tenure earning practice/clinical track) depending on candidate’s qualifications.
 For more information about this position and application instructions click here .